20 Best day trips from Los Angeles – fun, unique and cool places to explore (updated 2023)

-Many of these locations are an easy day trip and getaway and some that are longer than a four hour drive can be extended to a weekend or longer getaway vacation to spend more time exploring the area.
+Many of these locations are an easy day trips like things to do in Santa Monica to maybe longer stays that are longer than a four hour drive like a visit to Las Vegas for a weekend getaway

 If you are looking for an easy day trip or even a nice getaway from Los Angeles, check out these fantastic locations just a short drive from the city to some of the unique and scenic locations from the ocean areas, wine country, the desert areas to the Eastern Sierras.